MPCA and environmental justice

-MPCA staff work to establish and maintain relationships with nongovernmental organizations and community groups.
-If you wish to be added or removed from the list, please send your request to the listed MPCA Environmental Justice contact.
+MPCA staff work to establish and maintain relationships with organizations and community groups.
+If you wish to be added or removed from the list, please send your request to the listed MPCA environmental justice contact.

 - Alliance for Metropolitan Stability

 - Sierra Club — Minnesota North Star Chapter

 - Women's Environmental Institute

 - Center for Earth, Energy and Democracy

 MPCA staff assist the agency's Tribal Liaison with maintaining current information on tribal contacts for receiving air and water permit notices (per the established MPCA Guidance on Air Quality Permit Consultation with Indian Tribal Governments).

 - What’s in My Neighborhood? is a Web-based mapping and text-based search tools containing information on soil and groundwater contamination sites within the state; includes properties that have been investigated and cleaned up as well as properties that are currently enrolled in MPCA cleanup programs.

 - Environmental Data Access (EDA) : Web-based mapping and text-based search tools featuring a wide range of viewable and downloadable statewide water quality data and air quality data; groundwater data to be added to the site in 2005.